manymoments/manymoments.github.io/_posts/2020-09-26-learning-in-state-machine-replication.markdown

 published: false
 ---

+A [state machine replication](https://decentralizedthoughts.github.io/2019-10-15-consensus-for-state-machine-replication/) system requires the server replicas in the system to agree on a sequence of commands and execute them.
+The *learners* then learn about the result of the sequence of commits.
+We will elaborate on the notion of learning in this post.
+Most of the ideas of this post appear in [PBFT](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/01/thesis-mcastro.pdf) and are extended here to the case where digital signatures are used.

+Before understanding the learning process, let us understand the different states that the system and individual replicas can be in when committing a single command:

+1. **Global commit.** This is a state of the system where all replicas have *globally* reached consensus on a command $cmd$ *even if none of the replicas know about it*.
+Eventually, when the system executes for a sufficiently long time, then all replicas will eventually commit $cmd$ and the learners will learn about this commit.

+2. **Local commit.** This is a state of the system from the perspective of an individual replica, and is a usual notion of a replica committing a command that we refer to.

+3. **Checkpointed commit.** This is a state of the system from the perspective of an individual replica, and is the point in time at which a replica knows that sufficiently many replicas have locally committed a command.

+In an SMR system, global commit $\preccurlyeq$ local commit $\preccurlyeq$ checkpointed commit.
+For instance, in [Bracha Broadcast](https://decentralizedthoughts.github.io/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast/), if each of $n-f$ replicas receive a vote from $f+1$ distinct parties, then all replicas have globally committed on the value even though none of them have committed (delivered) it yet.
+A replica locally commits when it receives $n-f$ such votes.
+As another example, consider the [Commit-Notify](https://decentralizedthoughts.github.io/2020-09-13-synchronous-consensus-omission-faults/) paradigm that we discussed for synchronous consensus under omission faults.
+In this case, a global commit happens the first time some non-faulty replica locally commits.
+We have not discussed the notion of checkpointed commits in our earlier posts and hence, the examples do not talk about them.
+In each of the above three system states, at some level, "consensus" has already been achieved so far as the fault threshold is respected.

+## Learning in a single-shot consensus system

+Learning is useful not only to the clients but also some replicas so that they can *catch up*.
+Who do they learn from, and how do they know that they have learned the right command?
+To answer this question, let us discuss something more basic: do all replicas always commit the same value?
+At some level, yes, this is called consensus, isn't it?
+But on a closer look, we generally talk only about commands committed by non-faulty replicas, and if we only speak with non-faulty replicas, then a learner will not know of a correct commit.
+Hence, a learner learns of a commit by communicating with sufficiently many replicas.
+We will separate how the process goes under different failure models and whether we have [uniform consensus](https://decentralizedthoughts.github.io/2019-06-26-defining-consensus/):

-A State Machine Replication system needs to do roughly three things (in a fault-tolerant manner): (1) decide on commands; (2) learn about previously decided commands; (3) execute decided commands.
+A [state machine replication](https://decentralizedthoughts.github.io/2019-10-15-consensus-for-state-machine-replication/) system needs to do roughly three things (in a fault-tolerant manner): (1) decide on commands; (2) learn about previously decided commands; (3) execute decided commands.
 In this post, we provide an overview of the *learning* part of SMR.
 Most of the ideas of this post appear in [PBFT](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/01/thesis-mcastro.pdf) and are extended here to the case where digital signatures are used.

 Let's start by saying that *learning* decisions in distributed computing has many manifestations.
 Sometimes learning is simply called *reading*, and sometimes its referred to as *state transfer*.
 We will explain these keywords below.